Bira/octopus-carnival/_drafts/wir-mm3-4e-behemoth.md

-Use pseudo-cavalry tactics for these: charge in from a distance, crash into the PCs, and then stay around to step on them and pin them down while your skirmishers and atrillery go to town on them.
+Use pseudo-cavalry tactics for these: charge in from a distance, crash into the PCs, and then stay around to step on them and pin them down while your skirmishers and atrillery have fun.
 It's better if the charge comes in from a flank and hits the squishies, but since the PCs aren't an army that's difficult to arrange.

 ### Skinwing Behemoth

 One of those giant pterodactyls.
-They nest in craggy mountains, and thieves often try to steal their eggs to seel to militiaries looking to start or maintain an air force.
+They nest in craggy mountains, and thieves often try to steal their eggs to sell to kingdoms looking to start or maintain an air force.
 A lot of these thieves get killed by enraged skinwing parents.

 These Large behemoths are Level 7 Skirmishers with 79 HP.
 Their ground speed is a pitiful 2 (clumsy), but they fly at speed 8 (hover).
 That clumsiness means a